How to migrate cPanel VPS to VPS servers

 in /root/.ssh/ authorized_keys

-9. You can add id_rsa.pub in authorized_keys of opposite servers, which can be produced using the ssh-keygen command.
+9. Add id_rsa.pub to the authorized_keys file on both servers, which you can generate using the ssh-keygen command.

 1. Create a folder named Migration under home on the old server where we can create a skeleton backup.
 To do the same we can fire the below command: